-- It is estimated that over 140,000 high school athletes across the United States suffer a concussion each year.
-(Data from NFHS Injury Surveillance System) - Concussions occur most frequently in football, but girl's lacrosse, girl's soccer, boy's lacrosse, wrestling and girl's basketball follow closely behind.
-All athletes are at risk. - A concussion is a traumatic injury to the brain. - Concussion symptoms may last from a few days to several months. - Concussions can cause symptoms which interfere with school, work, and social life. - An athlete should not return to sports while still having symptoms from a concussion as they are at risk for prolonging symptoms and further injury. - A concussion may cause multiple symptoms.
+- It is estimated that over 250,000 high school athletes across the United States suffer a concussion each year.
+(Data from NFHS Injury Surveillance System, 2010-2011).
+The CDC estimates 5.5 million sports concussions occur annually in the United States (CDC, 2011) - Concussions occur most frequently in hockey and football, but girls' soccer, boys' soccer, and girls' basketball follow closely behind.
+All athletes are at risk. - A concussion is a traumatic injury to the brain. - Concussion symptoms may last from a few days to many months. - · Concussions can cause symptoms which interfere with school, work, and social life. - An athlete should not return to sports when still having symptoms from a concussion as they are at risk for prolonging symptoms and at risk for sustaining additional, more serious, brain injury. - A concussion may cause multiple symptoms.
 Many symptoms appear immediately after the injury, while others may develop over the next several days or weeks.
-The symptoms may be subtle and are often difficult to fully recognize.
+The symptoms may be subtle and are often difficult to recognize.